SocksTheWolf/AntiScamBot/docs/faq.md

 * `Manage Webhooks`: To allow for subscribing to the ban notification feed if you so choose during setup.

+* `View Channels`: To handle sending messages on initial setup.

 ### When I activate the bot, why is it suddenly banning hundreds of accounts?

 {{ site.bot_name }} imports all the bans of scammers that it knows about.
 This can be several hundreds of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.
 So while it looks like your entire discord community is getting banned, it is not.